Oskaloosa – County Seat

 On June 3, 1825, the United States Government made a treaty with the Kanza tribe, by which, among other provisions, it was agreed that the government should furnish the Indians with 300 head of cattle, 300 hogs, 500 fowls, three yokes of oxen, two carts, and such farming tools as the superintendent deemed necessary and that he should employ such persons to aid and instruct the Indians in their farming pursuits.

-The treaty was signed by General Clarke on the part of the United States Government and by 12 Kanza chiefs representing the Indians.
-Among them were White Plume, Great Valor, Little White Bear, Real Eagle, and Great Doctor.
+General Clarke signed the treaty on the part of the United States Government and by 12 Kanza chiefs representing the Indians.
+White Plume, Great Valor, Little White Bear, Real Eagle, and Great Doctor were among them.

 Under the treaty, Major Daniel Morgan Boone, son of the famous Kentuckian, was selected to instruct the Indians in agriculture principles.
 His title was “Farmer for the Kansas Indians.”
 He was appointed in the spring of 1827 and at once removed with his family to the Kansas Valley, erected buildings, and began his duties.
 The point where he settled was on the north bank of the Kansas River, in the extreme southern part of Jefferson County, and about two and one-half miles distant from Williamstown.
 On August 22, 1828, his son was probably the first white child born in Kansas.
 Subsequently, a settlement grew up, the ruins of which were found near the present village of Williamstown by settlers in 1854.